tsilva/gym-simple-rl/README.md

-# gym-simple-rl
+# gym-simple-rl 🤖

-This project implements various reinforcement learning algorithms to solve the CartPole environment from OpenAI Gym (now [Gymnasium](https://gymnasium.farama.org/index.html)).
-It supports training, evaluation, and hyperparameter tuning for different algorithms.
+A hands-on exploration of reinforcement learning algorithms solving the CartPole environment from OpenAI Gym (now [Gymnasium](https://gymnasium.farama.org/index.html)).
+Perfect for learning and experimenting with RL basics!

-**Note**: This project was built for self-instructional and experimentation purposes with extensive assistance from various Large Language Models (LLMs).
+**Note**: This project was built for self-learning and experimentation purposes with extensive assistance from various Large Language Models (LLMs). 🤝

 ## Table of Contents
 - [Supported Algorithms](#supported-algorithms)